Rahuld-dot/Mini-Project1/README.md

 # Simon Say Game

-It is a mini-project made in the guidance of APNA COLLEGE
+It is a mini-project made under the guidance of APNA COLLEGE

 # Teacher